wp-plugins/localcurrency/readme.txt

 [Cost of living in China](http://www.jobsinchina.com/blog/the-cost-of-living-in-china/) post.

 == Changelog ==

+= 2.3 (13th November 2012) =
+* Fixed Major Bug: Plugin was trying to load local exchange rate JSON file rather than the one from Yahoo.
+* Fixed Major Bug: Yahoo has changed the format of the exchange rate JSON file slightly, which broke the plugin.
+* Fixed: Removed the nonce check which was failing when sites used caching plugins such as W3TC or WP Super Cache.

 = 2.2 (29th September 2010) =
 * New Feature: Adding a custom field called force_lc with a value of 1 will force LocalCurrency to run, even if there is no 'shortcode' on the page (only useful where the shortcode is added by another plugin)